This will surprise you . . .

 Massive evil and injustice block your access to the path to peace and productivity.

-When America knew the way
+When America knew the way things should be,

 When Did This Happen?

 Piece by piece, the Federal Government prohibited public schools from reminding us of the original "American Dream," and pursuing the path toward spiritual fulfillment.

 The average colonial American 17-year old in 1776 knew more about what it takes to make America a prosperous and virtuous nation than the average American adult in 2017.
 The average colonial American teenager would be horrified at the things American adults tolerate in 2017: Tyranny, public immorality, idiocy.
 Unbelievable.

 Public schools were very different in 1776 than they are today.
 Music, entertainment, and popular culture were very different in 1776 than they are today.
 The government was very different in 1776 than it is today.